Forgiveness is a tough topic.

 every inconsideration,

-every time we walked around a person in need instead of helping them.
+every time we walked around a person in need instead of

 every thing we know we’ve done and don’t know we’ve done.